What To Do If Movers Are Holding Your Things Hostage

 • Your explanation of the violations you believe you witnessed

-You can always leave reviews on public-facing websites, like Yelp or Google.
+Next, you need to get the word out.
+You can always leave reviews on public-facing websites like Yelp or Google.
 Sometimes, you can even leave a review on the company website.
 These are great options for sharing your experience with other potential customers, but don’t be surprised if your moving company doesn’t respond.

 You can also share your ordeal with MoveRescue, (an organization sponsored by United Van Lines and Mayflower) that can provide legal advice and tips to customers facing hostage scams or other moving fraud situations.
 Share your experience online or reach them at 800-832-1773.

-1. Do your research and find all the information you can about the company you’re considering, including reviews from websites like MovingScam.com
+1. Do your research and find all the information you can about the company you’re considering using reviews from websites like MovingScam.com

-3. Ask as many questions as possible before signing on the dotted line, requesting a thorough explanation for anything you do not understand.
+5. Ask as many questions as possible before signing on the dotted line, making sure to get a thorough explanation for anything you do not understand.

 Remember, it’s also always a good idea to get multiple quotes from moving companies to find the best price for your move.
-And keep in mind: things that sound too good to be true usually are.
+And remember that things that sound too good to be true usually are.

 Frequently asked questions